MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 This article troubleshoots issues with placing holograms, working with spaces, and reporting issues with holograms.

 Anytime that you have problems, make sure:
-- The HoloLens is [charged up](https://support.microsoft.com/help/12627/hololens-charge-your-hololens) (charged for at least an hour).
 - Try [restarting it](hololens-restart-recover.md) to see whether that fixes things.
+- Before troubleshooting, ensure the HoloLens is [charged up](hololens2-charging.md) (charged for at least an hour).

 Please use the Feedback app to send us information about the issue.
 You'll find the Feedback app on the [**Start** menu](holographic-home.md).